meitingmak/meitingmak.github.io/content/_index.md

     content:
       title: "Croucher Fellowship Awarded 🎉"
       text: |
-        I am delighted to share that I have been appointed a Croucher Fellow at the University of Oxford.
+        I am delighted to share that I have been appointed a Croucher Fellow by the Croucher Foundation to conduct postdoctoral research at the University of Oxford.

         <div style="margin-top:1rem;">
           <a class="btn btn-primary"